splunk/splunk-operator/README.md

 * `pkg/apis/`: Source code for the operator's custom resource definition types
 * `pkg/controllers/`: Used to register controllers that watch for changes to custom resources
 * `pkg/splunk/enterprise/`: Source code for controllers that manage Splunk Enterprise resources
-* `pkg/splunk/spark/`: Source code for controllers that manage Spark resources
 * `pkg/splunk/controller/`: Common code shared across Splunk controllers
 * `pkg/splunk/common/`: Common code used by most other splunk packages
 * `pkg/splunk/client/`: Simple client for Splunk Enterprise REST API
 * `pkg/splunk/test/`: Common code used by other packages for unit testing

-`main()` uses `pkg/controllers` to register all the `enterprise` and `spark` controllers that manage custom resources by watching for Kubernetes events.
+`main()` uses `pkg/controllers` to register all the `enterprise` controllers that manage custom resources by watching for Kubernetes events.
-The `enterprise` and `spark` controllers are implemented using common code provided by the `controllers` package.
+The `enterprise`  controllers are implemented using common code provided by the `controllers` package.
 The `enterprise` controllers also use the REST API client provided in the `pkg/splunk/client` package.
 The types provided by `pkg/apis/` and common code in the `pkg/splunk/common/` package are used universally.
 Note that the